boveus/hyrax-wiki/Coding-Conventions.md

-We use the following coding conventions for Sufia:
+We use the following coding conventions for Hyrax:

 For **Ruby on Rails** coding we follow this guide: https://github.com/bbatsov/rails-style-guide